 Marrakech (also spelled Marrakesh) is thought to be either rooted in the Berber phase murr akush meaning “the land of God” or the Arabic words murra kish, which translates to “pass by quickly”, used to warn travelers of thieves and wild animals.
 After spending a few days in Marrakech, you’ll probably agree that both are accurate.

 Tourism has been steadily increasing in Marrakech and 2017 was a record year.
-For the first time in history the city welcomed over 2 million tourists in a year with more than 6 million overnight stays.
-On the international level, Marrakech ranked 6th in the most visited cities by the French during 2017.
+For the first time in history, the city welcomed over 2 million tourists in a year with more than 6 million overnight stays.
+On the international level, Marrakech ranked 6th among the most visited cities by the French in 2017.
 Tourists are flocking to Marrakech for the beautiful architecture, the vibrant colors, the inexpensive shopping, and the delectable cuisine!

 - The currency in Morocco is the Moroccan Dirham (Dhs).
-At the time of writing (January of 2018) the conversion rate was about 9.25 Dhs to $1 USD.
+At the time of writing the conversion rate was about 9.62 Dhs to $1 USD.
 We’ll be referring to costs in Moroccan Dirham so just keep in mind that if we say something costs 100 Dhs, that’s just about $11 USD.

 - There are a number of languages spoken in Morocco but the two official languages are Modern Standard Arabic and Amazigh (Berber).
 The second language for most Moroccans is French.
 You’ll also find that many people speak at least a little English.

 - Learn a few phrases in Arabic to get around!
-“Al Salam Alaikum” (pronouned sall-em wall-a-come) is a nice way to say “hello”.
+“Al Salam Alaikum” (pronounced sall-em wall-a-come) is a nice way to say “hello”.
 “Shukran” (pronounced shoo kran) is “thank you”.
 “Ma’-Elsalama” (pronounced ma sell lem-a) is “goodbye”.
-If you would prefer to speak in French, “Bonjour” is “hello”, “Merci” is “thank you” and “S’il Vous Plaît” is “please”.

 - In general, non-Muslims aren’t allowed to enter mosques around Morocco.
 Marvel at their beautiful architecture from the outside but don’t attempt to go inside (unless you are Muslim).